gruntwork-io/docs/docs/guides/style/markdown-style-guide.md

 ## Tables

 Any tables in your Markdown should be small.
-Complex, large tables are difficult to read in source and most importantly, _a pain to modify later_ (although [online tools](https://www.tablesgenerator.com/markdown_tables) and IDE features like those for [Vim](https://github.com/dhruvasagar/vim-table-mode) and
+Large, complex tables are difficult to read in source and most importantly, _a pain to modify later_ (although [online tools](https://www.tablesgenerator.com/markdown_tables) and IDE features like those for [Vim](https://github.com/dhruvasagar/vim-table-mode) and